 That does not make implementation unimportant.
 It changes where the constraint shows up.
 The harder part moves toward choosing the right problem, setting useful boundaries, and deciding whether the result is actually good enough to keep.
 The work is still real, but more of it shifts from typing everything by hand to directing and reviewing.

-The change still seems positive to me.
-I do not take it to mean that everyone is suddenly a software engineer.
-I take it to mean more people can try a small idea before asking whether it needs real engineering investment.
+That is the useful part.
+I do not take it to mean that every prototype builder becomes a software engineer.
+I take it to mean more people can test a small workflow idea cheaply before deciding whether it deserves real engineering investment.

 Get new posts by email